radiants/C/README.md

 % % a example for estimating NaCl-KCl-H2O system at 35 ℃

+% % This code will be available for a short period of time.
+Following GPL.

 % % results are stable & speed is fast (cost few seconds)

 % % systemnakcl.mat: the solubility database for traing (the solubility at 35 ℃ are not involved in)

-% % core_code_for_estimiting.m: for GRNN modeling and estimating
+% % core_code_for_estimiting.m: for GRNN modeling and estimating.
+Have fun with this.

 % % GrawGriewank.m: the function for drawing Griewank function